ziqingxiang/ziqingxiang.github.io/talks.md

 * Oct.
 19, 2018.
 Diophantine equations related to tight designs, \\
   [Design Theory from the Viewpoint of Algebraic Combinatorics](http://ziqing.org/conference/DTVAC2018/), Three Gorges Mathematical Research Center.
 * Oct.
 19, 2018.
-Unitary designs and unitary codes, \\
+New lower bound on the sizes of designs, \\
   [Design Theory from the Viewpoint of Algebraic Combinatorics](http://ziqing.org/conference/DTVAC2018/), Three Gorges Mathematical Research Center.
 * Oct.
 16, 2018.
 Existence of rational designs, \\